outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - generate set of opposite structures (like non-adjacent points) to test predictions
     - filters of functions (reduce solution space of possible function & function components)
       - filtering functions by these connection structures & patterns, filtering out functions that wouldn't adjacently produce these connection structures
-    - interaction structures of functions
+    - interaction structures of functions & function components
       - function components that can interact by coordinating, vs function components that invalidate each other & can't coexist absolutely or be adjacent locally/directly
-    - function causal structures
+    - function & function component causal structures
       - apply patterns of causation between functions (function of structure A causes function of structure B) to identify the level of cause a function is based at

   - relevance attribute filters to determine cause of x